Skip to content

 • BLE Model ID: 0x1027

-Short Description
+Short description

-Main Features
+Main features

 • Compact form factor

-• Current transformer inputs for non-contact sensing
+• Current transformer connection

-• Dry contact relay for load control
+• Dry contact relay for contactor control

-• Real-time clock (RTC)
+• Real-time clock

-Use Cases
+Use cases

-Main Applications
+Main applications

 • Residential

-• Farming and agricultural operations
+• Farming

 EM-Gen3-internal-schematics.png